sophieyanzhao/sophieyanzhao.github.io/model.md

 ![picture](MapReduce_Illustration.png)

 Because our dataset is so large, we perform the MapReduce process on an AWS EMR cluster.
 The cluster reads data from an S3 bucket.
 In order to prevent overwriting the results, each worker node generates a separate h5 file and uploads it back to the S3 bucket, and the files are differentiated by including the host name of the node in the file name.
-We found that best performance is achieved through
+We found that best performance is achieved through having eight m4.xlarge worker nodes in the cluster.

-We combine these intermediate h5 files into one single file.
+We combine these intermediate h5 files into one single file on an m4.2xlarge EC2 instance so that it has larger memory to handle large arrays.
 In this final h5 file, data from each intermediate file is grouped in one dataset, and each entry of data (a pair of word sequence and sentiment indicator) is stored as a chunk.

 ## RNN Model